Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/irys-entry.md

 **Name:** Hot Pink One
 **Guild:** Cerulean Cup

-In the first chapter, the Hot Pink One maintained an aloof, detached demeanor.
-While others got swept up in the kingdom’s wild affairs, she mostly meandered through her days with an air of nonchalance.
-Memory loss or not, she remained unapologetically herself—often ridiculed for the absurdities that escaped her mouth.
+In the first chapter, the Hot Pink One maintained an aloof, detached demeanor, as she mostly meandered through her days with an air of nonchalance.
+Memory loss or not, she remained herself—often ridiculed for the absurdities that escaped her mouth.

-Still, despite her relative inactivity compared to others, she quickly carved out a notorious reputation as a "side chick magnet."
+She would soon weave herself into the kingdom's shenanigans.
+Despite her relative inactivity compared to others, she quickly carved out a notorious reputation as a "side chick magnet."

 As early as Day 2, she had already claimed a wife—NinoIna—and, despite professing eternal loyalty to the purple one, continued to gather more women into her orbit.
 Four more, to be exact.
 She even attempted to ensnare a fifth: a memory-lost blonde searching for her beloved.
-A reminder that the pink one was a member of Cerulean Cup, the supposedly empathetic guild.
+A reminder that the pink one was a member of [Cerulean Cup](#entry:guilds-entry), the supposedly empathetic guild.

 Call it karma or collapse, but eventually, her polycule of side chicks unraveled, with only her eternal consort remaining at her side.